Top Long-Term Care Insurance Picks for 2024

 • More expensive for single women

-• Return of premium options NOT available with shared spousal benefit option
+• Return of premium options NOT available with a shared spousal benefit option

 #2.
 Thrivent Financial

-Ranked number two for 2023 is Thrivent Financial.
-While not well known by some people, Thrivent is a non-profit fraternal organization, a Fortune 500 company.
-It has the highest AM Best Rating of A++ (Superior).
-It also has a COMDEX rating of 100 (the highest possible).
+Although not widely known by some people, Thrivent is a non-profit fraternal organization and a Fortune 500 company.
+It holds the highest AM Best Rating of A++ (Superior) and boasts a COMDEX rating of 100, the highest attainable rating.

-However, it is not a company available to everyone.
+However, it's worth noting that Thrivent is not available to everyone.

-Thrivent was founded as a mutual benefit society for Lutherans, but today, Thrivent offers products to all Christians.
-Therefore, a policyholder must indicate they share Christian values and are seeking to live out their faith as a Christian or are married to a Christian.
-There is a question on the application asking this question.
+Originally established as a mutual benefit society for Lutherans, Thrivent has expanded its offerings to all Christians.
+Consequently, to be eligible for a policy with Thrivent, applicants must affirm their alignment with Christian values and their intention to live out their faith as a Christian or be married to a Christian.

-The company's commitment to Christian values is either a strong positive for consumers or could be a hurdle for others.
-Unless you consider yourself a Christian or are married to a Christian, Thrivent would not be an option.
+The application includes a specific question addressing this requirement.
+The company's steadfast commitment to Christian values can either be a significant advantage for some consumers or pose a potential hurdle for others.
+Unless you identify as a Christian or are married to a Christian, Thrivent would not be an available choice.

-Their underwriting standards require more extended stability periods following recovery compared to most companies.
-You might have to wait longer to be eligible to purchase coverage following some surgeries or health events compared to other companies.
+Thrivent's underwriting standards necessitate more extended stability periods following recovery compared to most other companies.
+This means that you may have to wait longer before becoming eligible to purchase coverage following certain surgeries or health events, in contrast to the policies of other insurance providers.

 Again, be sure your agent asks many health questions before considering Thrivent as an option.
 A Long-Term Care specialist who works with all the major companies will understand these differences.